eahau/eahau/README.md

 - ⚡ Fun fact: ...
 -->
 🔍️ I'm seeking a job without overtime.
 It would be better if it's remote.
 🌱 I'm currently learning English&Janpanese and hope i can speak English fluently in 2 years.
+😄 I'm YiXiao Wang.
+Before today(07/30/2024), my English name was Eahau.
+However, since it was difficult to pronounce.
+So forget it, I'm Ethan now.
+Combining the above two points, I want to become a digital nomad in recent years and travel around the world.

 ### Skills